1 July 2025

 2. Smart technology

 Use technology to stay connected to your home.
-Smart home devices can allow you to monitor your property remotely.
+Smart home devices enable you to remotely monitor your property.
 You can receive alerts if there is any unusual activity and even control certain aspects of your home, such as lighting and heating, from afar.

 3. Maintain the exterior